Honey bee loss in numbers

 Here are the numbers worldwide:

-Honey bee loss and Colony Collapse Disorder in North America
+Bee losses and Colony Collapse Disorder in North America

 In the USA, people came up with the term colony collapse disorder (CCD).